-It keeps the shame and stigmas around sex and sexuality alive, confuses those of us who aren’t heterosexual, and puts pressures on us as we grow up.
-That’s not even all of it.
+It keeps the shame and stigmas around sex and sexuality alive, and confuses those of us who aren’t heterosexual.
+Also, it puts pressures on us as we grow up, and that’s not even all of it.

 You can choose to believe in it or not, that’s your choice.
 For some, being able to attest when they lost their virginity (or still having it) is comforting, ensuring that it’s one of life’s big moments.
 For others, it’s not that sex isn’t a big deal, but it doesn’t fit their life timeline in the same way.

 Personally, the first time I had sex was not one of romance, orgasms, or even privacy, for that matter.
 I’d rather akin losing my virginity to the first time I actually enjoyed the sex I was having.
 Back then, I thought I was enjoying it every time, but in hindsight, it wasn’t actually good until a few partners later.

 So, let’s look at what the constructs of society have made “virginity” out to be, and why this isn’t necessarily a good thing.

 Doesn’t Cover Everyone: